-Assessment and EHC Plans
+Assessment of SEND and EHC Plans in Educational Settings

 Most children and young people with special educational needs or disabilities (SEND) will have their needs met by their Nursery, Pre-School, School or College.

 Some pupils with more complex special educational needs or disabilities (SEND) may need an assessment to see if they would benefit from having an Education, Health and Care Plan (EHCP).
 This is a legal document which sets out any additional support required to meet their special educational needs.

 On this page, you can find out more information on what to do if you think your child has special educational needs or disabilities (SEND).

 What to do if you think your child has special educational needs or disabilities (SEND)

 - if your child attends a pre-school, meet with their teacher or key worker